clicon/clixon-examples/hello/src/README.md

 ## Content

-This directory contains a Clixon example which includes a simple example.
+This directory contains a simple Clixon helloworld host example.
 It contains the following files:
 * `hello.xml` the XML configuration file
 * `clixon-hello@2019-04-17.yang <../yang/clixon-hello@2019-04-17.yang>`_: the YANG spec
 * `hello_cli.cli`: the CLIgen spec
 * `startup_db`: The startup datastore containing restconf port configuration
-* `Makefile`: where plugins are built and installed
+* `Makefile.in`: where plugins are built and installed

 Notes:
 hello.xml may not follow the way you set --prefix, --sysconfdir and others, you may need to hand-edit them to the values you used in the ./configure call.
 This could partly be acheived by using a hello.xml.in meta-file, but not quite since autotools uses variables not evaluated by XML.